Mufumi/Udacity-AWS-Foundations-Nanodegree/README.md

 #### Learning rate

 This is a factor multiplied to the gradient descent that assists in training a ML model.
 A small learning rate can cause the ML model to take long to learn, whilst a large learning rate can exclude important learning steps.
-This [link](https://developers.google.com/machine-learning/crash-course/reducing-loss/learning-rate) describes how the learning rate can be chosen
+This [link](https://developers.google.com/machine-learning/crash-course/reducing-loss/learning-rate) describes how the learning rate can be chosen.

-#### Experience iteration (Number of experience episodes between each policy-updating iteration)
+#### Experience iteration
+Also known as the number of experience episodes between each policy-updating iteration, is a set of consecutive experiences between each policy iteration that performs updates of the policy network weights.
+At the end of each experience iteration, the collected episodes are added to an experience replay or buffer.
+The size can be set in one of the hyperparameters for training.
+The neural network is updated by using random samples of the experiences.
+For this

 #### Number of epochs

+An [epoch](https://towardsdatascience.com/epoch-vs-iterations-vs-batch-size-4dfb9c7ce9c9) is defined as the complete passing of an entire dataset through a neural network both through its feedforwarf and feedback networks.
+A conservative choice of 10 epochs was chosen for this experiment.

 ### Environment simulation

-**Hotrod speedway**

-Performance of car is dependent on the track chose
+The **Hotrod speedway** was chosen as the environment the agent was going to be trained in.
+This is important because the performance of the car is dependent on the track chosen.
+An algorithm can be tuned optimally but if the agent is trained in the wrong environment, its performance will degrade drastically

 ### Reward function

+A simple reward function was chosen for this vehicle.
+It considered the track width as well as the distance from the centre to allocate the reward.